ai4os/ai4-docs/source/howtos/train/standard.rst

 on a custom dataset to create a `phytoplankton classifier <https://dashboard.cloud.ai4eosc.eu/marketplace/modules/phyto-plankton-classification>`__.
 If you want to follow along, you can download the toy phytoplankton dataset :fa:`download` `here <https://api.cloud.ifca.es:8080/swift/v1/public-datasets/phytoplankton-mini.zip>`__.

-The first step is to choose a model from the :doc:`Dashboard</reference/dashboard>`.
+The first step is to choose a model from the :ref:`Dashboard <dashboard>`.
 Make sure to select a module with the ``AI4 trainable`` tag.
 For educational purposes we are going to retrain a `generic image classifier <https://dashboard.cloud.ai4eosc.eu/marketplace/modules/ai4os-image-classification-tf>`__.
 Some of the model dependent details can change if using another model, but this tutorial will provide a general overview of the workflow to follow when using any of the modules in the Dashboard.